ibm-datapower/datapower-tutorials/getting-started/start-with-docker.md

     * **Ports:** Specify port numbers to expose on the host system using (_-p nn:nn_) or let Docker choose the ports (_-p nn_).
 If you're running multiple containers on the same host system, you should let Docker choose the ports for you.
     * **/drouter/config** is the location where DataPower will persist the configuration using an easy to read and editable format.
     * **/drouter/local** is used to store source files such as JavaScript (GatewayScript), XSLT, key, certificates and so on.
-    * **DATAPOWER_INTERACTIVE=true** prompts for login to the DataPower CLI on stdin and must be used with -it.
-This intermixes log output, disable DATAPOWER_LOG_STDOUT if not desired.
+    * **DATAPOWER_INTERACTIVE=true** prompts for login to the DataPower CLI on stdin and must be used with [-it](https://docs.docker.com/engine/reference/run/#/foreground).
+This intermixes log and CLI output, to disable log output on stdout use `-e DATAPOWER_LOG_STDOUT=false` if intermixing is not desired.

 4. Login to the CLI to complete the initial setup, default username is `admin` and also password is `admin`
 5. Enable the Web GUI - this will be your primary development interface